rocky-linux/documentation/docs/gemstones/markdown-demo-v2.md

 ## Background

 * Use [Markdown](https://daringfireball.net/projects/markdown).
-* If you don't know Markdown - Learn Markdown; seriously it might be one of the most important languages you will learn over the years.

-!!!
-WARNING

-    Do not take anything you may read in this document seriously.

-As you can tell by reading, this is a pretty silly example, designed to be used to test some translation issues that we are having.
-But because the problems have not yet been solved we are going to modify the file a little bit here and there to see the effect it has.
-It's fun to write though!
+* Knowledge of markdown.

-This guide demos popular Markdown tags used on [https://docs.rockylinux.org](https://docs.rockylinux.org) also includes the admonitions tag, which is not part of the standard Markdown tags.
+This guide demonstrates popular Markdown tags used on [https://docs.rockylinux.org](https://docs.rockylinux.org) and also includes the admonitions tag, which is not part of the standard Markdown tags.

 ## The Demo

 > This is a quote example.
 Nicely formatted.

-Sometimes you will see things like _this_.
+Sometimes, you will see things like _this_.

 How about a little **bold face**

-Most of the time, it straight text like this.
+Most of the time, it is straight text like this.

-Sometimes you need to show a `command`
+Sometimes, you need to show a `command`

 Or multiple commands: